mostafaahmed97/apartment-listings/README.md

 - Adding unit tests to protect against unintended side effects.
 - Detailed setup instructions for each component to aid local development.

-More specifically, the following can be done for each component
+More specifically, the following can be done for each component:

 ### Backend